 Validation activities are based on the risk due to the usage of the tools in respect of their intended use.
 The intended use of the final OQ Test App/Scenarioo System is the automated OQ testing of the business application.

-Two adverse effects of a mal-functioning OQ Test App/Scenarioo System could be identified in respect of its intended use, meaning a fully tested JBA in respect of its functionalities:
+Two adverse effects of a mal-functioning OQ Test App/Scenarioo System could be identified in respect of its intended use, meaning a fully tested JBA:

 The first effect that could come into play, would be if the OQ Test App would not perform all required functional tests as defined in the test script and that this would not be detected.
-The result out of that, would be, that the JBA could be deployed to production with an uncomplete OQ.
+The result would be, that the JBA could be deployed to production with an uncomplete OQ.
 As there is a real probability that this could happen if the OQ Test App/Scenarioo System is not working properly, there is indeed a risk that needs to be mitigated.

 The second situation that should be avoided is, that tests that should fail would not be detected as such and that in consequence they would be considered to have passed.
 This would mean that the JBA could be deployed to production with functionalities that would not fulfil the functional specification.
 In this situation there is a real probability that this could happen if there is a respective bug in the OQ Test App/Scenarioo System.
 Therefore, this risk needs to be mitigated to an acceptable level also in respect of this adverse effect.